Systems Engineering Courses

 This course will cover fundamental project control and systems engineering management concepts, including how to plan, set up cost accounts, bid, staff and execute a project from a project control perspective.
 It provides an understanding of the critical relations and interconnections between project management and systems engineering management.
 It is designed to address how systems engineering management supports traditional program management activities to break down complex programs into manageable and assignable tasks.

-This course provides an introduction to programming in MATLAB and a review of fundamental engineering mathematics (i.e., probability, calculus, matrix mathematics (linear algebra), ordinary differential equations, difference equations, and some basic numerical methods).
-It is designed to refresh students’ basic skills in these areas of mathematics (not substitute for such courses) and to establish basic proficiency in MATLAB.
+This course provides an introduction to programming in MATLAB and a review of fundamental engineering mathematics, e.g., probability, calculus, linear algebra, ordinary differential equations, difference equations, and some numerical methods).
+It is designed to refresh students’ basic skills in these areas of mathematics and to establish basic proficiency in MATLAB.
 Course work focuses on developing MATLAB programs that use these mathematical techniques to solve simple problems of systems engineering interest.

 This course provides an overview of decision and risk analysis techniques.
 It focuses on how to make rational decisions in the presence of uncertainty and conflicting objectives.
 This course covers modeling uncertainty; rational decision-making principles; representing decision problems with value trees, decision trees, and influence diagrams; solving value hierarchies, decision trees, and influence diagrams; defining and calculating the value of information; incorporating risk attitudes into the analysis; and conducting sensitivity analysis.
 Students are expected to have an elementary understanding of probability theory.